 Dove: Sept.
-1 through Oct.
-5, for first season split (½ hour before sunrise to sunset) (Reminder)
+1 to Oct.
+3 for first season split (half an hour before sunrise to sunset) (Important Reminder)

-Resident Canada geese: Sept.
-1 through 25 (½ hour before sunrise to sunset)
+Resident Canada goose: Sept.
+1 to 24 (half an hour before sunrise to sunset)

 Teal: Sept.
-12 through 30 (½ hour before sunrise to sunset in the designated teal zone south of the C&D Canal to Lewes and east of Routes 13, 113/113A, and 1)
+10 to 28 (half an hour before sunrise to sunset, limited to the designated teal zone south of the C&D Canal to Lewes and east of Routes 13, 113/113A and 1)

 Gray squirrel: Sept.
-15 through Feb.
-6, 2021 (½ hour before sunrise to ½ hour after sunset; closed during November shotgun deer season)
+15 to Feb.
+4, 2023 (half an hour before sunrise to half an hour after sunset; closed during November shotgun deer season)

-A Delaware hunting license or License Exempt Number (LEN) is required to hunt.
-Most waterfowl hunters require a Delaware waterfowl (duck) stamp and a federal migratory bird (duck) stamp.
-Dove, goose and teal hunters also need a Federal Harvest Information Program (HIP) number, which can be obtained through the Digital DNREC website or by calling toll free 1-855-335-4868.
+All migratory game bird hunters except crow hunters, including duck and goose hunters, also need a Federal Harvest Information Program (HIP) number, which can be obtained through the DNREC ePermitting system or by calling toll free 1-855-335-4868.